sftcd/tlspad/README.md

 - [getpage.py](getpage.py) uses selenium and FF to grab a front page so we can capture the pcap and make music
+    - Looks like selenium/geckodriver is causing some spurious connections, e.g. to Moz telemetry.
+Not sure if I should include or drop these really.
+Not part of target URL site, but are part of default browsing experience most likely.
+Plan: Try figure how to not make these connecctions then decide later.
+        - Added a check internally - if a FF profile directory matching ``$HOME/.mozilla/firefox/*.Testing`` exists then the first of those is used as the FF profile when starting.
+        Have to see if that honors the "no reporting" privacy settings in FF.
-    - A bug recently seen that I guess may be related to selenium (no idea of cause or effect;-):
+    - A bug seen a while back that I guess may be related to selenium (no idea of cause or effect;-):

             *** BUG ***
             In pixman_region32_init_rect: Invalid rectangle passed
             Set a breakpoint on '_pixman_log_error' to debug

 - [composer.sh](composer.sh) is a wrapper for the above: